learn-co-curriculum/react-hooks-state/README.md

 > Don’t call Hooks inside loops, conditions, or nested functions.

-When you're using a React Hook, such as `useState`, it's important that the hook is always called every time your component is rendered.
+When you're using a React Hook such as `useState`, it's important that the hook is called every time your component is rendered.
 That means this syntax isn't valid:

 ```jsx